number571/hidden-lake/cmd/hle/README.md

 ## How it works

-HLE uses the `pkg/client` and `pkg/network/message` packages.
-Encrypted messages can then be sent to HLT for storage and distribution.
+HLE uses the `pkg/client` and `pkg/network/message` packages (from go-peer).
+Encrypted messages can then be sent to HLA for storage and distribution.

 ## Supported platforms